 Welcome to the Department of Chemistry and Biochemistry

-Our department seeks to provide students with an understanding of the chemical sciences that will enable them to continue study in graduate school, medical school, an allied health field, or immediately enter a profession in teaching or in the chemical or pharmaceutical industry.
-As a program Approved by the American Chemical Society, the department offers rigorous courses across all sub-disciplines of chemistry, as well as laboratory and research experiences necessary for preparation as a scientific professional.
-The unique advantage of studying chemistry at Messiah College is that while investigating the intricate world around them, students also study themselves and their Creator.
-The department places special emphasis on the integration of the knowledge and methods of the science with what Christian faith teaches us about people and their role in the universe.
+As a program Approved by the American Chemical Society, our department offers rigorous courses across all sub-disciplines of chemistry, as well as laboratory and research experiences necessary for preparation as a scientific or health-care professional.
+Our department places special emphasis on the integration of the knowledge and methods of science with Christian faith.

-Congratulations toJulie Fenton, a Messiah College 2014 graduate, for being selected to meet with Nobel Laureates!
+Congratulations toJulie Fenton, chemistry graduate 2014, for being selected to meet with Nobel Laureates!
 A true "rising star in chemistry!"

 Congratulations to Dr. Alison Noble for the recent publication of her article, "Experiencing God's Love in a Secular Society: A Christian experience with socialized medicine," in God and Nature, the magazine of the American Scientific Affiliation.
 This is what being a thinker and a professor in the liberal arts and sciences is all about!